-Day S Signals Specifications Night Signals Remarks Myar nmar (21 al System 16a region of squally weather storm may be forming 3b Distant cautionary signal 10a A storm ha as formed 2b Distant warning signal Ва The port is weather s threatened by squally 5b Local cautionary signal 2a but it does danger is s threatened by a storm, s not appear that the as yet sufficiently great extreme measures of 4b Local warning signal.
+Day : Signals Specifications Night Signals Remarks Mya nmar (21 ral System Gene ral System 16a region of squally weather storm may be forming 3b Distant cautionary signal 10a A storm ha as formed 2b Distant warning signal 3a The port is weather s threatened by squally 5b Local cautionary signal 2a but it does danger is s threatened by a storm, s not appear that the as yet sufficiently great xtreme measures of 4b Local warning signal.
 The existence of a storm can often be determined before its direction of motion can be fixed.
-In this case all those ports which the sto could possibly strike are warned by the signal 17a from a sto intensity, the coast (or to the vill experience severe weather rm, of slight or moderate that is expected to cross to the south of the port east in the case of Yangon, and Diamond Island) 16b Local danger signal 18a from a sto intensity, t the coast vill experience severe weather rm, of slight or moderate that is expected to cross to the north of the port (or st in the case of Yangon and) 17b Local danger signal 19a from a sto intensity, t vill experience severe weather rm, of slight or moderate that is expected to cross ar to the port 18b Local danger signal 20a from a sto expected to south of the vill experience severe weather rm of great intensity that is to cross the coast to the ne port (or to the east in the angon, Pathein and Diamond 19b Local great danger signal
+In this case all those ports which the storn could possibly strike are warned by thi signal 17a from a sto intensity, t the coast (or to the vill experience severe weather rm, of slight or moderate that is expected to cross to the south of the port east in the case of Yangon, and Diamond Island) 16b Local danger signal 18a from a sto intensity, the coast vill experience severe weather rm, of slight or moderate that is expected to cross to the north of the port (or st in the case of Yangon and 17b Local danger signal 19a from a sto intensity, t vill experience severe weather rm, of slight or moderate hat is expected to cross ar to the port 18b Local danger signal 20a from a sto expected south of th vill experience severe weather rm of great intensity that is to cross the coast to the ne port (or to the east in the angon, Pathein and Diamond 19b Local great danger signal